kno2502/amazon-associates-link-builder/readme.txt

 You can see your earnings and other reports from the respective country Associates Portal under "Amazon Associates Link Builder" section.

 == Changelog ==

+= 1.9.0 - January 29, 2019 =
+* Added Product Advertising API (PA-API) response caching feature.
+This feature will prevent PA-API throttle by caching PA-API response and updating the cache asynchronously.
+* Added support for Gutenberg editor.

 = 1.8.0 - July 25, 2018 =
 * Added support for Australia (AU) marketplace.